Skip to Content

 Olives

-They are high in natural fats, so a couple of olives can be an excellent healthy snack for your dog.
+They are high in natural fats, so some olives can be an excellent healthy snack for your dog.

 Many people think of olives as vegetables; however, they are technically fruit as they contain seeds and are the fruit of the olive tree.
-The confusion is that they are often seen as vegetables in the culinary world.
+The confusion is that they are often considered vegetables in the culinary world.

 German Shepherds can eat oranges.
 They can also eat mandarins, such as tangerines, clementines, and satsumas.
-These citrus fruits are full of nutrients and fiber and are loaded with vitamin C, which can benefit your dog’s immune system and flush out toxins.
+These citrus fruits are full of nutrients and fiber and contain vitamin C, which can benefit your dog’s immune system and flush out toxins.

 However, they should only be given in minimal quantities due to their acidity and high sugar content.
 Your dog probably won’t quite like the acidic zing like other citrus fruits.